highscrren-dotcom/paperhands/demo/sweep/README.md

 This is a run of the model over its own full history — train-on-train, stated openly, no out-of-sample split here.
 The full harvesting machinery IS swept: hard stop, trailing take, hold duration and profit lock all vary across the grid, so the sweep looks for the exit engineering that turns the raw direction into a corridor.

-June 2026 is the honest example: the crowd average bleeds at short holds, but the corridor **turns positive at the longest hold** — the best point (**stop 5.5% · trail 1.5% · hold 120h · lock 1.5%**) makes **+26.26%** at a **79% win rate** over 253 trades.
+June 2026 is the honest example: the crowd average bleeds at short holds, but the corridor **turns positive once the hold is long enough** — the best point (**stop 6% · trail 3% · hold 11d · lock 5%**) makes **+218.8%** at a **71% win rate** over 220 trades, and **24% of the whole grid (5,100 of 21,280 points) is profitable**.
 The value is the corridor AND the raw tracks, which tell you which authors called this month well.

 ## Purpose